Swing Bridge (Belize)

 The Belize City Swing Bridge is a swing bridge located in downtown Belize City, Belize.
 It connects the north side of Belize City with the south side and spans Haulover Creek, a tributary of the Belize River.

 A tourist destination and historical landmark of Belize, it is the oldest swing bridge in Central America and one of the few manually operated swing bridges in the world still in use.
 The Maritime Museum of Belize is located nearby.

 History

-Constructed in Liverpool, England, and brought to Belize City by a United States company in New Orleans, it was built to allow sailing fishing boats with tall masts to pass the bridge and continue up river to offer supplies and services to the city.
-The construction of the new bridge replaced several wooden bridges that had been built by locals during the mid-19th century by locals to cross the Haulover Creek.
+Constructed in Liverpool, England, and brought to Belize City by a United States company in New Orleans, it was built to allow sailing fishing boats with tall masts to pass the bridge and continue up the river to offer supplies and services to the city.
+The construction of the new bridge replaced several wooden bridges that had been built by locals during the mid-19th century to cross the Haulover Creek.

-Haulover Creek is actually an inlet for the Belize River but was so called because cattlemen had to pull their cattle across the creek with ropes ("hauling over the creek").
+Haulover Creek is actually an inlet for the Belize River but was called so because cattlemen had to pull their cattle across the creek with ropes ("hauling over the creek").
 The bridge was constructed in 1922 and installation was finished in 1923.
 It was manually opened by four men cranking by hand.
 The bridge was swung twice a day, once in the morning and again in the evening, to allow boat traffic through.